Medication Errors in Nursing Homes

 - Expired medications

-- This includes providing inadequate foods, liquids or antacids; cutting or crushing a pill that shouldn’t be manipulated; or directing a resident to swallow a sublingual tablet.
+- Incorrect administration techniques: providing inadequate foods, liquids, or antacids, cutting or crushing a pill that shouldn’t be manipulated, or directing a resident to swallow a sublingual tablet.

 - Medications given under the wrong time or circumstance